JavierTovar19/Uart-_FPGA/Chapter-0:-you-are-leaving-the-private-sector.md

 # ICEStick board
 The board that we will use in these tutorials is the [IceStick](http://www.latticesemi.com/icestick) If you do not have it (or a similar one), No problem!
 We will also simulate all designs with icarus verilog and gtkwave

+> If you are using a different device than the IceStick the command to program it may be slightly different.
+The [Project IceStorm](http://www.clifford.at/icestorm/) homepage has a table for the various arachne-pnr commands depending on the chip used, which you should change in the Makefile as you do the tutorial.
+You will also need to use a different pcf file.

 ## Configuration
 The download of the bitstream to the icestick plate is done directly by USB , using the library [libftdi](https://www.intra2net.com/en/developer/libftdi/).
 This requires access permissions .